A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: Optimization framework

-Finally, to enforce the constraint \eqref{P4a} and binarize the vector obtained after convergence of the SCA algorithm, the binary partition vector $\mathbf{b} \in \{0,1\}^N$ is obtained by selecting the $N_\text{part}$ entries of largest magnitude and setting them to one, while the remaining elements are set to zero.
+Finally, to enforce constraint \eqref{P4a} and binarize the vector obtained after convergence, the binary partition vector $\mathbf{b} \in \{0,1\}^N$ is recovered by selecting the $N_\text{part}$ entries of largest magnitude and setting them to one, while the remaining entries are set to zero.
 This operation constitutes the Euclidean projection onto the feasible binary set with fixed cardinality.